VineetTambe/ros-noetic-docker/README.md

 ```

 Exec will help you enter the same running docker from a different terminal.
-use it to use enter the running docker:
+use it to use enter the running docker by copying and replacing CONTAINER_ID in the following command:
 ```
 sudo docker exec -it CONTAINER_ID bash
 ```